build-on-aws/content/FAQ.md

 ### I have a series of posts.
 How do I link them together?

-Currently, there is no built-in support for series, however you can accomplish this using simple [Markdown](https://www.markdownguide.org/basic-syntax/).
+Currently, there is no built-in support for a series of posts, however you can accomplish this using simple [Markdown](https://www.markdownguide.org/basic-syntax/).
 Example:

 ```
 This is a 3-part series: